khbintang/Switchtify/README.md

   5. Explain the implementation process of the checklist step-by-step (apart from following the tutorial).
 Sudah ada di tiap checkpoint diatas

 - [ X ]  Perform add -commit-push to Github

+### TUGAS 5
+- [ X ] Implement functions to delete and edit products.
+  - Integrate Tailwind into css first
+  - Add the edit_product function in views.py
+  - Change the data structure from int to id
+  - Perform migrations again after the data changes
+  - Create edit_product.html in main/templates
+  - Importing the edit_product function to urls.py and adding the URL path
+  - Doing the same thing again for delete_mood feature
+  - Adding the delete and edit button for each product in main.html

+- [ X ] Customize the design of the HTML templates created in previous assignments using CSS or a CSS framework (such as Bootstrap, Tailwind, Bulma) with the following conditions:
+  - [ X ] Customize the login, register, and add product pages to be as attractive as possible.
+    - Create a new login page by changing the login.html and changing the login button to the colour black
+    - Styling the register page by changing the register.html and changing the register button to the colour black
+    - Styling the add product page with the same style
+    - Configuring the static files in settings.py by changing the STATIC_ROOT, STATICFILESS_DIRS, and STATIC_URLS
+  - [ X ] Customize the product list page to be more attractive and responsive:
+    - [ x ] If there are no products saved in the application, the product list page will display an image and a message that no products are registered.
+    - Create a very-sad.png in static/image and adding it to the html
+    - [ X ] If there are products saved, the product list page will display details of each product using cards (Note: Must not be exactly the same as the design in the Tutorial!).
+    - Did not change much from the previous assingment for the design
+  - [ X ] For each product card, create two buttons to edit and delete the product on that card!
+    - Adding the edit and delete button for each product card by connecting the function from views.py and adding the url path to urls.py and creating the button in html
+  - [ X ]  Create a navigation bar (navbar) for the features in the application that is responsive to different device sizes, especially mobile and desktop.
+  - Adding navigation bar with the the feature search product

+- [ X ] Answer the following questions in README.md in the root folder (please modify the README.md you have created before; add subheadings for each assignment).
+  1. If there are multiple CSS selectors for an HTML element, the priority order follows these rules:
+    1. Inline Styles (`style` attribute in the HTML tag) have the highest priority.
+    2. ID Selectors (`#elementID`) come next.
+    3. Class Selectors, Attribute Selectors, and Pseudo-Class Selectors (`.className`, `[attribute=value]`, `:hover`) follow.
+    4. Element Selectors (`elementTag`) and Pseudo-Element Selectors (`::before`, `::after`) have the lowest priority.
+    5. Important rule (`!important`) overrides all other selector types.

+  2. Responsive design is crucial in web application development because it ensures that web applications provide an optimal viewing experience across a wide range of devices (desktops, tablets, smartphones).
+Without responsive design, users may have difficulty navigating or interacting with an application, especially on smaller screens like on our phones.
+    Examples of applications:
+    - Implemented responsive design: Google , Twitter, Instagram .
+    - Not implemented responsive design: Aren.cs.ui.ac.id.

+  3.
+    - Margin: The space outside the element's border.
+It defines the distance between elements.
+We can implement it by setting margin values using margin-top, margin-right, margin-bottom, margin-left, or the shorthand margin.
+    - Border: The line surrounding the padding and content, giving the element a defined boundary.We can set borders using border-width, border-style, border-color, or the shorthand border.
+    - Padding: The space between the content of the element and its border.We can set padding values using padding-top, padding-right, padding-bottom, padding-left, or the shorthand padding.

+  4.
+    - Flexbox:
+      Flexbox is a one-dimensional layout model used for laying out items in a row or a column.
+It excels at distributing space within an item, aligning items, and handling dynamic sizes.
+We can use flexbox to create navigation bars, centerig items horiozontally or vertically, and aling buttons.

+    - Grid Layout:
+      Grid is a two-dimensional layout system, meaning it works in both rows and columns.
+It allows for precise control over the positioning and sizing of items, making it ideal for more complex layouts where items need to span multiple rows or columns.
+We can use Grid layout to create a page layout for web pages, create a responsive design for different screen sizes or others.

+  5. Explain how you implemented the checklist above step-by-step (not just following the tutorial)!
+    Already at each checkpoint
+-[ X ] Perform add-commit-push to GitHub.